opynfinance/GammaProtocol/docs/contracts-documentation/core/AddressBook.md

 ### Function `updateImpl(bytes32 _id, address _newAddress) public`

-internal function to update the implementation of a specific component of the protocol
+function to update the implementation of a specific component of the protocol

 #### Parameters: